In this course, we will use the following definitions:

 The kernel also provide a socket-based interface with user space called netlink.

-It is similar to regular sockets in user space, but with the AF_NETLINK
+It is similar to regular sockets in user space, but with the AF_NETLINK socket family.

 Advantage: